byterock/mojolicious-plugin-authorization/README.md

 of 'You are not allowed page' you are telling a hacker that the URL was correct while the 404 tells them nothing.
 This is just my opinion.

+However in the case of publicly documented APIs returning a 404 when priv/role checks fails can confuse users, so you can override the default 404 status on failure by supplying a 'fail\_render' value in the plugin config.
+This will be passed to the Mojolicious ->render method when the has\_priv/is/is\_role routing fails.
+For example, to return a status code of 401 with JSON:

+    fail_render => { status => 401, json => { error => 'Denied' } },

 # SEE ALSO

 [Mojolicious::Sessions](https://metacpan.org/pod/Mojolicious::Sessions), [Mojocast 3: Authorization](http://mojocasts.com/e3#)